MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/webpage-access-control.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 11/24/2020
+ms.date: 12/14/2020
 ms.author: sandhan
 ms.reviewer: tapanm
 ---

 # Manage page permissions

 You use page permissions to control user access to portal webpages.
 For example, you can allow pages to be available anonymously for public access, or restrict access to users who have specific roles.
 Depending on business requirements, you can manage the inheritance of page permissions from a parent page to a child page.
-A page can have child [web files](web-files.md)&mdash;such as downloadable documents, CSS files, or JS files&mdash;and you can also manage the inheritance of page permissions from the page to such child web files.<!--note from editor: Edits suggested. -->
+A page can have child [web files](web-files.md)&mdash;such as downloadable documents, CSS files, or JS files&mdash;and you can also manage the inheritance of page permissions from the page to such child web files.

 You can manage page permissions in two ways:

 - [Power Apps portals Studio](#manage-page-permissions-using-portals-studio)
 - [Portal Management app](#manage-page-permissions-using-portal-management-app)

 Power Apps portals Studio simplifies the configuration of webpage access permissions compared to using the Portal Management app, and is the recommended method.
 Managing page permissions with the Portal Management app is accomplished by setting *webpage access control rules*.
-You can also set these webpage access control rules by using Power Apps portals Studio, but you must use the Portal Management app to manage page permissions for legacy areas.<!--note from editor: Will the reader know what "legacy areas" means? -->
+You can also set these webpage access control rules by using portals Studio, but you must use the Portal Management app to manage page permissions for other areas that can't be managed using portals Studio.

 > [!NOTE]
-> Managing page permissions with Power Apps portals Studio applies only to [Restrict Read](#restrict-read) permissions, which control access to pages by users.
-To manage [Grant Change](#grant-change) permissions for managing and publishing content pages with the legacy portal content editor, use the [Portal Management app](#manage-page-permissions-using-portal-management-app).<!--note from editor: I think you want to explain the difference between the two methods in the introduction rather than folding some of it under the discussion of portals Studio.
-These edits are suggested, to consolidate and streamline the info.-->
+> Managing page permissions with portals Studio applies only to [Restrict Read](#restrict-read) permissions, which control access to pages by users.
+To manage [Grant Change](#grant-change) permissions for managing and publishing content pages with the legacy portal content editor, use the [Portal Management app](#manage-page-permissions-using-portal-management-app).

 <a name="manage-page-permissions-using-portals-studio"></a>
 ## Manage page permissions with Power Apps portals Studio